-There’s lots of swashbuckling sword fighting and multiplayer maps to exploit in this title.
+There is a lot of swashbuckling sword fighting and multiplayer maps to exploit in this title.
 Here, you can take on the role of a Pirate Captain and gather fame and fortune as you travel to fantastic places.
-The game is compatible with a host of platforms namely, Xbox, Wii, PSP and PC as well as the Apple iPad.
+The game is compatible with a host of platforms namely, Xbox, Wii, PSP, and PC as well as the Apple iPad.
 The app from iTunes can be acquired by shelling out a little under $5.

 2 – Starfarer:

 From roaming the seven seas to traversing through the vast expanses of space, the next inclusion in our games similar to Mount and Blade lineup is an open-world, space combat title called Starfarer.
 It’s also packed to the hilt with exploration, RPG and economic game elements that might just grab the interest of Mount and Blade fans.
 Players step into the shoes of a space captain who floats across a war-torn galaxy in search of glory and fortune.

 They even get to dabble in detailed combat mechanics and are able to command their fleet during tactical battles.
 Gamers can also trade goods, build industries, run mining operations and get involved in factional politics.
 Starfarer is now available for Linux, Mac OS, and Windows.